valferon/kule/README.md

 ![Kule](http://i.imgur.com/OGeijqr.png)

-Now you can iteract with your API.
+Now you can interact with your API.

 | Method        | Path          |           Action              |